marcusr21/blog/_posts/2024-04-06-the-growth-of-meeting-culture.md

 ---
 layout: post
 title: "The Growth of Meeting Culture in Software Development "
-date: 2024-04-06 10:00
+date: 2024-04-05 10:00
 social: /assets/article_images/2024-04-06-the-growth-of-meeting-culture/meeting_culture.jpeg
 ---
-We all know the stereotype, a developer sat jn a dark room, headphones on, ignoring the outside world.
+We all know the stereotype, a developer sat in a dark room, headphones on, ignoring the outside world.
 But there’s a reason for that.

 Software development requires analysing, building and fixing complex pieces of code.
 Sometimes pieces of code that were written by a former colleague, 5 years ago, with no clear documentation.
 Every developer has seen this and worse.